NOAA-MDL/cfp/README.md

 # cfp
-Command File Processor (cfp) is an MPI Fortran-based command line utility that allows for the execution of shell scripts or executables in parallel.
+Command File Processor (cfp) is a MPI Fortran-based command line utility that allows for the execution of shell scripts or executables in parallel.

 ## Disclaimer